jasmaa/jasmaa.github.io/_posts/2024-12-07-dining-philosophers.md

 ![6 plates in a circle labeled A to F clockwise with a chopstick in between each one.
 There is a waiter in the middle.
 C has green lines to the chopsticks on its left and right with the text "YUM"](/images/dining-philosophers/dining_philosophers_03_4.png)

 The introduction of the waiter effectively serializes the geniuses who were acting in parallel before.
-What was previously a chaotic mess of geniuses fighting over chopsticks now becomes an orderly sequence turn-taking moderated by the waiter.
+What was previously a chaotic mess of geniuses fighting over chopsticks now becomes an orderly sequence of turn-taking moderated by the waiter.

 In concurrent programming, this third-party is known as a lock or **mutex**.
 A mutex acts similarly to the waiter from the Dining Philosophers: it represents some sort of permission that a concurrent program must obtain before executing parts of its logic.
 If a program hits a chunk of its logic that requires the mutex, but the program hasn’t acquired it, it won’t be able to continue until it can acquire that mutex.
 Naturally, mutexes are useful when you have logic that shouldn’t run in parallel, like file writes or mutating actions in a database.